MicrosoftDocs/visualfsharpdocs/docs/conceptual/set.foldback['t,'state]-function-[fsharp].md

 The initial state.

+## Return Value

-**The final state.**
+The final state.

 ## Remarks

-This function is named **FoldBack** in compiled assemblies.
+This function is named `FoldBack` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2

 ## Version Information
 **F# Core Library Versions**

 Supported in: 2.0, 4.0, Portable

 ## See Also
 [Collections.Set Module &#40;F&#35;&#41;](Collections.Set-Module-%5BFSharp%5D.md)

 [Microsoft.FSharp.Collections Namespace &#40;F&#35;&#41;](Microsoft.FSharp.Collections-Namespace-%5BFSharp%5D.md)